groundlight/python-sdk/docs/blog/2023-12-06-framegrab.md

 At Groundlight, we continue to build infrastructure that allows our customers to easily use computer vision without a pre-existing dataset for industrial inspection, retail analytics, mobile robotics, and much more.
-We've built many features towards the goal of declarative computer vision, and today we are excited to announce FrameGrab, a Python library designed to make it easy to grab frames from cameras or streams.
+We've built many features towards the goal of declarative computer vision, and today we are excited to introduce FrameGrab, a Python library designed to make it easy to grab frames from cameras or streams.

 FrameGrab supports generic USB cameras, RTSP streams, Basler USB cameras, Basler GigE cameras, and Intel RealSense depth cameras.

 ## Grabbing Camera Frames